-I have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Ouachita Council on Aging, Inc., as of and for the year ended June 30, 2008 which collectively comprise the Council's basic financial statements as listed in the table of contents.
-These financial statements are the responsibility of Ouachita Council on Aging, Inc., management.
+I have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Ouachita Council on Aging, Inc., as of and for the year ended June 30, 2010 which collectively comprise the Council's basic financial statements as listed in the table of contents.
+These financial statements are the responsibility of Ouachita Council on Aging, Inc.'s management.
 My responsibility is to express an opinion on these financial statements based on my audit.

-I conducted my audit in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards, issued by the Comptroller General of the United States, and the provisions of Office of Management and Budget Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations".
-Those standards and A-133 require that I plan and perform the audit to obtain reasonable assurance about whether the general purpose financial statements are free of material misstatement.
+I conducted my audit in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the general purpose financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the general purpose financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall general purpose financial statement presentation.
 I believe that my audit provides a reasonable basis for my opinion.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Ouachita Council on Aging, Inc. as of June 30, 2008, and the results of its operations for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Ouachita Council on Aging, Inc. as of June 30, 2010, and the results of its operations for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-The management's discussion and analysis presented on pages 3 through 11 and the supplementary financial information required by GASB 34 on pages 43 through 47, the supplementary financial information required by GOEA on pages 48 and 49, and the supplementary financial information required by OMB Circular A-133 on page 50 are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
+The management's discussion and analysis presented on pages 3 through 10 and the supplementary financial information required by GASB 34 on pages 35 through 38, the supplementary financial information required by GOEA on pages 39 and 40, are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
 I have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
 However, I did not audit the information and express no opinion on it.